 For classic Mexican dishes, visit the family-owned Salt and Lime.
 The decor and flavors are both fresh and bright, and the food is made using traditional Mexican cooking techniques and regionally sourced ingredients.
 One such combination is the Colorado Bison taco made with ground bison, pico de gallo, onion strings, manchego (Spanish cheese traditionally made with sheep’s milk), and Mexican crema.

 While you’re there, experience an upscale all-inclusive ranch, located about 25 miles from Steamboat Springs.
-The Vista Verde Dude and Guest Ranch log cabins are stocked with hand-hewn furniture with private decks and hot tubs.
+The Vista Verde Guest Ranch log cabins are stocked with hand-hewn furniture with private decks and hot tubs.
 There are snacks in the cabins and meals are served in the dining room.
 Enjoy the seasonal outdoor pool, horseback riding, hiking, and other outdoor activities.
 There’s even a children’s activity center and a spa.

 In the backcountry of the San Juan Mountains, you’ll find skiing and hiking adventures at Red Mountain Alpine Lodge, located in Ouray (known as the Switzerland of America).
 You’ll find the new lodge at 11,000 feet above sea level on the Red Mountain Pass.
 The custom timber frame lodge is centrally located yet offers easy access to backcountry terrain.
 The lodge offers a large loft that will sleep between 19 and 22 people, or choose from one of three private rooms at this remote destination.